masternerdguy/helia/README.md

 # Helia
-Helia is going to be a harsh, massively multiplayer, single world space game with nonconsensual PVP everywhere.
+Helia was intended to be a harsh, massively multiplayer, single world space game with nonconsensual PVP everywhere.

 # Docker
 Helia supports local development using docker containers.
 There are three containers defined: